 65

-• Header: Displays the application title and a button for initiating video calls.
+• Header: Contains the application title and a call button that appears only when the video huddle hasn't started.

 To run your application, use the following command in your project directory: